-Colonialism, settler colonialism, occupation theory, biopolitics, Indigeneity, cultural loss and preservation, Hawai`i, cultural and natural resources, landscape, resource extraction
+Occupation, settler colonialism, colonialism, biopolitics, indigeneity, aboriginality, cultural loss and preservation, Hawai`i, cultural and environmental resources, landscape, resource extraction

 Christine Rosenfeld is a PhD candidate in Cultural Studies who has a MS degree in Geography from Penn State.
 She completed her undergraduate degrees in Geography and Spanish.
 She speaks English, Spanish, a little French, and a tiny bit of Hawaiian.

 For her master's research, she investigated US representations of Cuba over the last century with a focus on the tourism industry.
 She completed textual analysis and archival research.

 For her doctorate research, she is interested in examining the development and effects of a landscape of conflict that exists in the Saddle region of Hawai`i Island.
-She positions the conflict within a history of colonialism and a present-day occupation.
+She positions the conflict within a present and past state of occupation.